General Rules of Aquathlon

 Scoring in an aquathlon is generally based on the overall finishing time of each athlete, with the lowest time being the best.
 In some cases, points may be awarded to the top finishers in each age category, and the athlete with the most points at the end of the event is declared the winner.

-Also Read General Rules of Underwater Rugby
+Also Read General Rules of Sailing Sport

 Common Terminologies in Aquathlon